 Professor of Statistics;

-Deb Nolan's research interests include the empirical process, high-dimensional modeling, and most recently, technology in education and reproducible research.
+Deb Nolan's research interests include the empirical process, high-dimensional modeling, and, most recently, technology in education and reproducible research.
 She has been recognized at Berkeley for excellence in teaching and advising and enjoys working with and encouraging all students in their understanding of statistics.
-Deb is co-author of Stat Labs with Terry Speed, Teaching Statistics with Andrew Gelman, and XML and Web Technologies for Data Sciences with R with Duncan Temple Lang.
+Deb is co-author of Stat Labs with Terry Speed, Teaching Statistics with Andrew Gelman, and XML and Web Technologies for Data Sciences with Duncan Temple Lang.

-Professor of Mechanical Engineering; Faculty Co-Director
+Professor of Mechanical Engineering

 Professor Johnson's research can be broadly categorized as materials characterization at the intersection of mechanical engineering and materials science.
-The thrust of his effort is to under-stand macroscopic material behavior in terms of its microstructure and to develop material models that accurately capture the response of a wide range of materials.
+The thrust of his effort is to understand macroscopic material behavior in terms of its microstructure and to develop material models that accurately capture the response of a wide range of materials.
 His recent work falls into four areas: 1) microscopic modeling of failure modes in brittle materials, 2) understanding the failure of materials under impact loading, 3) developing macroscopic material models for the large-deformation response of metals, and 4) application of X-ray tomography with micron-level resolution to visualize the growth of damage in structural materials.
-Professor Johnson is also currently the Chair of the Board on Admissions and Relations with Schools (BOARS), a committee of the systemwide Academic Senate for the University of California.
+Professor Johnson is also currently the chair of the Board of Admissions and Relations with Schools (BOARS), a committee of the system-wide Academic Senate for the University of California.

-Elisa Stone teaches in the Cal Teach program, and enjoys talking about K–12 teaching as a career.
+Elisa Stone teaches in the CalTeach program, and enjoys talking about K–12 teaching as a career.
 A former high school biology teacher and molecular and cell biology researcher, she continues to be interested in student development of scientific experimental skills.
-She has an MA in Education, a PhD in Genetics, and a Single Subject Teaching Credential in Biology.
+She has an MA in education, a PhD in genetics, and a single-subject teaching credential in biology.

 Our five-course minor is designed to be completed along side your STEM (science, technology, engineering, or math) degree.

-Students who complete the minor are eligible to apply for the Cal Teach Credential program, a unique opportunity to graduate with both a degree and a teaching credential.
+Students who complete the minor are eligible to apply for the CalTeach Credential program, a unique opportunity to graduate with both a degree and a teaching credential.